NicholasG04/scattervolt/README.md

 # ScatterVolt
 ScatterVolt Website

-Work In Progress for v2 - Cleaning up some of the code and changing from php -> html
+v1 - Grabbed from FTP, not from GitHub.

 Be sure to have notifications on for #website-updates